-With a Dublin hire car, you’ll undoubtedly want to get out and explore the area outside the city.
+With a hired car in Dublin, you’ll undoubtedly want to get out and explore the area outside the city.
 There are plenty of attractions within an hour’s drive – even more for those who want to drive a bit further and make a day or two of it.

 This outpost is about 15 kilometres north of Dublin centre.
 The peninsula with its crags and cliffs is an excellent place to get out of doors and enjoy a walk.
 Monolithic ruins on the site can be visited for a charge.
 Howth is also an excellent location to enjoy some fresh seafood, stop for a cup of coffee or walk along the pier.
 Keep an eye out on your visit for the local seals who are not shy.